AjKarthik5/AjKarthik5/README.md

-- 👋 Hi, I’m @AjKarthik5.
-You can call me Karthik
+- 👋 Hi, I'm Ajay.
-- 👀 I’m interested in core electronics, communication networks and programming languages such as python
+- 👀 I’m interested in everything.
+You name it.
-- 🌱 I’m currently learning python, web development and Java
+- 🌱 I’m currently pursuing masters in cyber security.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on networking, ethical hacking or cryptography.
 - 📫 How to reach me?
 You can always reach me through my email: ajaykarthik5601@gmail.com

 <!---